-DEPARTMENT NAME: DEVELOPMENT ADMINISTRATION
+DEPARTMENT NAME: Development Administration

-Statement of goals and objectives for the next year, program statistics, and other descriptive information:
+Statement of goals and objectives for the next year, program statistics and other descriptive information:

-FY 2018-2019 Goals and Objectives:
+FY 2019-2020 Goals and Objectives:

-- Work to revitalize the Silver Lane Corridor, utilizing the Silver Lane Advisory Committee, the CRCOG transportation study, grants for brownfield remediation, Land-Use Group meetings to assist property owners and potential developers, and identifying redevelopment opportunities for the Showcase Cinemas site. - Continue to facilitate the development of the Rentschler Field property by utilizing town and state incentive opportunities to assist retail and other development to build upon the success of the new Pratt & Whitney world headquarters and the expansion of the United Technologies Research Center. - Revise zoning regulations to improve clarity and promote better uses of land in accordance with the Plan of Conservation and Development, including creating a new College Campus Design Development District. - Continue Business Visits with the Mayor to grow relationships with business owners and understand the best ways the Town can be supportive of local businesses. - Simplify the Planning and Zoning process by implementing best practices and continuing to utilize new technology to save commissioners and applicants time and money. - Enhance our ability to attract development through new tools which may include the Capital Region Development Authority and the City and Town Development Act.
+- Work to revitalize the Silver Lane Corridor, utilizing the Silver Lane Advisory Committee, the CRCOG transportation study, grants for brownfield remediation, Land-Use Group meetings to assist property owners and potential developers, and East Hartford CONNects.
+Continue to pursue redevelopment opportunities for the former Showcase Cinemas site, following its purchase by the Town, based on the committee's recommendations. - In partnership with the Capital Region Development Authority, manage and oversee implementation of projects approved by the State Bond Commission including the demolition of blighted properties, the new Founder's Plaza parking garage, Great River Park improvements, Silver Lane complete streets, Goodwin College area stormwater management upgrade, and the former Showcase Cinemas property redevelopment. - Identify redevelopment opportunities for the Rentschler Field property by utilizing town, state, and federal incentive opportunities such as Opportunity Zones to attract development to build upon the success of the new Pratt & Whitney world headquarters and the expansion of the United Technologies Research Center. - Revise zoning regulations to improve clarity and promote better uses of land in accordance with the Plan of Conservation and Development, including creating a new College Campus Design Development District and revamp zoning for Silver Lane to encourage development in line with the recommendations of the Silver Lane Advisory Committee. - Revise policies for tax incentive applications, and track and advocate for ongoing changes to the state's Enterprise Zone program. - Continue Business Visits with the Mayor to grow relationships with business owners and understand the best ways the Town can be supportive of local businesses. - Simplify the Planning and Zoning process by implementing best practices and continuing to utilize new technology to save commissioners and applicants time and money. - Enhance our ability to attract development through new tools which may include the Capital Region Development Authority and the City and Town Development Act. - Working with architect, complete necessary planning for the renovations to the new Senior Center and begin construction process.